medinachuck/pandas-challenge/README.md

 # Pandas Homework - Pandas, Pandas, Pandas
+## Observable Data Trends
+* First Observation: The overwhelming majority of purchases were done by males, 652 purchases in comparison to 113 purchases done by females.
+Surprisingly however, females who did spend on an item spent slightly more on average than males ($4.47 to 4.07).

+* Second Observation: The distribution of purchases by age shows a nice bell shape...with the target age group being people between the ages of 20-24 who spent the most and purchased the most number of items.

 ## Introduction
 This is a repository to host Isaac Medina's work on USC Viterbi Data Analytics Bootcamp Pandas-Challenge.
 I chose to analyze: